 Impact Acceleration Account (IAA)

-The university has been awarded £600,000 from the Engineering & Physical Sciences Research Council (EPSRC) to fund a range of activities designed to promote impact from research areas that fall within their remit.
+The university has been awarded £600,000, and a further £300,000 from the Engineering & Physical Sciences Research Council (EPSRC) to fund a range of activities designed to promote impact from research areas that fall within their remit.

 Impact is described as "the demonstrable contribution that excellent research makes to society and the economy" and the Lancaster Impact Acceleration Account (IAA) funding will be used to: